 Tap into the source of local produce at the Hawke’s Bay Farmers’ Market – one of New Zealand’s oldest and largest.
 Every Sunday morning at the showgrounds in Hastings producers, artisans, makers and craftspeople gather to sell their wares.
 Pick up freshly squeezed juice, pickles, preserves, chocolate, interesting locally-grown produce, meat and seafood while sipping a hot coffee.
 All dietary requirements are catered for here, with plenty of vegan and gluten free options, plus you can start your food journey from scratch with a range of seedlings to grow at home.

 Napier’s award-winning Bistronomy features an eclectic and evolving menu based on local, seasonal produce.
-Claiming to be ‘one part local, one part global and one part special sauce,’ chef-owner James Beck infuses Hawke’s Bay ingredients with international flair, from his time working in Michelin-starred restaurants in Europe.
+Claiming to be ‘one part local, one part global and one part special sauce,’ Bistronomy infuses Hawke’s Bay ingredients with international flair.
 A casual, modern space creates a relaxed setting for the intricate, creatively inspired cuisine.

 View this post on Instagram